 - Tax Law §§ 1801(a)(8): issuing False Exemption Certificates

 Apart from these federal statutes, New York State also has its own legislation regarding taxes and related offenses, which provides a classification of tax offenses (from misdemeanors to felonies) and defines penalties for them.

-Criminal investigations into alleged tax offenses are conducted by the Internal Revenue Service (IRS) Criminal Investigation Division.
-State-level investigations in New York are conducted by the NYS Dept. of Taxation and Finance.
+Criminal investigations into alleged New York state tax fraud offenses are conducted by the Internal Revenue Service (IRS) Criminal Investigation Division.
+The NYS Department of Taxation and Finance conducts state-level investigations in New York.
 Sometimes both agencies can work together on a single case.

-What to Do if Investigated by the IRS
+What Should You Do if Investigated by the IRS?

-READ MORE: The Best Defenses in the IRS Investigations
+READ MORE: The Best Defense for an IRS Investigation

 HOW TO CHOOSE THE BEST NEW YORK TAX FRAUD ATTORNEY

 If you are in a situation similar to the one described above, you need the help of a competent IRS New York tax fraud lawyer.
 When looking for a fraud lawyer or criminal lawyer to entrust your tax fraud case, too, there is no substitute for experience.

 When you are under a criminal tax fraud investigation, there is no substitute for experience.
 We encourage you to investigate the background and experience of the prospective fraud lawyer, and don’t be afraid to ask direct questions about handling similar tax fraud and tax liability cases in the past.